How to Keep Your Divorce Affordable

 Without further ado, my tips for keeping your divorce affordable.

-- Hire an experienced mediator.
 If you can agree on one thing, should be how your divorce is handled.
 Research mediators and find an experienced one who both of you trust.
 Sit down with this mediator and hash out your issues.
 What if spouse won’t agree to mediation?
 Try reading this article.

 Hire an experienced attorney.
 Again, do your research.
 Hire a lawyer who is settlement minded.
 Unfortunately, there are bad people out there.
 Some are outright unethical.
 Others may fail to advise you of your divorce options.
 There’s mediation and collaborative law.
 Find an attorney who is willing to explore different ways to handle your case.
 Just because your spouse isn’t agreeing with you on one issue doesn’t mean your divorce needs to go to Court.

 Your spouse has a different idea of “what is fair”.
 Your neighbor and friend who went through a divorce is in a much different situation that you.
 She may be getting $50,000 a month in spousal support with no children.
 You may have several dogs and stay in the house.

 The biggest misconception of clients is that their rights will be vindicated in Court.
 They are wrong on so many levels.
 The legal system is already flawed, but when applied to fragile, very personal situations such as family law, it fails at best.
 No one can possibly make decisions as to your family and your children’s future better than YOU and YOUR SPOUSE, especially if you have children.
 I urge each of you to educate yourself before hiring a divorce lawyer.
 There are millions of informative articles out there.
 Some firms, like ours, offer free monthly seminars, where you can go and educate yourself.
 There is absolutely no replacement for knowledge.
 Here is some advice to divorcing parents from a very shrewd Family Law Judge – it’s only 200 words

 My favorite clients are those that wish to be informed every step of the way.
 These clients learn from me.
 They listen.
 And their divorces often go faster, and are much cheaper.
 You see, the only commodity I have to sell is my time.
 Those who don’t listen, don’t read my emails – don’t use the free resources such as this blog – they are not making full use of my role as a divorce attorney.
 I am a guide, a teacher.
 I am not a punching bag, or a therapist.

 Don’t fight everything.
 Your divorce lawyer should give you options.
 Sometimes it’s better to let it go.

 Disclosures.
 Argh.
 I hate that word.
 In divorces without custody challenges, property division is the stage of divorce that is usually the most time-intensive.
 Every man and woman should keep track of all finances, and assets and debts accumulated.
-We are now in 2016.
+We are now in 2019.
 It is NO LONGER the “man’s” job to pay the bills.
 Let’s all aspire to be the “in-spouse”.

-If 2016 is the year for your divorce, so be it.
+If 2020 is the year for your divorce, so be it.
 May the force be with you.